Regression-aware Continual Learning for Android Malware Detection: Mitigating Security Regression

-The loss formulation described in \cref{eq:PCT} can be seamlessly integrated into any CL method by augmenting its training objective.
-Therefore, mitigating regression in CL strategies amounts to adding the PCT regularization term $\lambda \mathcal{L}_{PC}$ described in \cref{eq:PCT}, and scaled through a hyperparameter $\lambda$ controlling the contribution, to the existing CL loss formulation.
-This simple extension that is agnostic of the CL strategy promotes prediction consistency on previously correct samples without altering the CL formulation, making it a versatile plug-in against regression.
-Clearly, based on the used CL method, the integration of $\mathcal{L}_{PC}$ can differ.
-For instance, replay-based methods such as \textit{Replay}~\cite{rolnick2019experience} do not include any additional regularization term and allow for straightforwardly adding the $\mathcal{L}_{PC}$ penalty.
-In contrast, in regularization-based methods such as EWC~\cite{kirkpatrick2017overcoming}, the CL strategy already includes a regularization term.
-In this case, $\mathcal{L}_{PC}$ is added on top of the existing constraint, and both components jointly contribute to the overall training objective.
+\myparagraph{Regression-aware CL through PCT.} Mitigating regression in CL strategies amounts to adding the PCT regularization term $\mathcal{L}_{PC}$ described in \cref{eq:PCT}, scaled through a hyperparameter $\lambda$, to the training loss.
+This extension is agnostic of the CL strategy and promotes prediction consistency on previously correct samples without altering the CL formulation, making it a versatile plug-in against regression.
+For replay methods, $\lambda \mathcal{L}_{PC}$ can directly be added to the training objective.
+In regularization methods, the CL strategy already consists of a regularization term.
+In this case, $\lambda \mathcal{L}_{PC}$ is added to the training objective and jointly optimized.
+We note that the proposed framework can be seamlessly instantiated with alternative non-regression penalties, such as the ones proposed in~\cite{zhao2024elodi, angioni2024robustnesscongruent}.